Joshua Malina's Neighbor Granted Temporary Restraining Order Against the Scandal Actor

 Andrew Toth/FilmMagic

-It looks like Josh Malina isn't on the best terms with his neighbors.
+It looks like Joshua Malina isn't on the best terms with his neighbors.

 According to documents obtained by E!
 News, the Scandal star's Malibu neighbors were granted a temporary restraining order against the actor on Sept.
 26. The neighbor filed a request for civil harassment restraining orders against Malina for "verbally assaulting" and "threatening" the neighbor's family.